Energy in Africa: Southern Africa

 Southern Africa has 91 percent of all of Africa's coal reserves and 70% of the nuclear/uranium resources in Africa, according to Professor Iwayemi.
 Southern Africa follows Central Africa closely in hydro resources; hydroelectric potential can particularly be found in the Congo DRC, Mozambique, Zambia, Cameroon, Ethiopia, Sudan, and Nigeria.
 Mozambique in particular has joined an international initiative to develop an energy action plan, to contribute to Sustainable Energy for All.

 In accordance with The Africa Society, USAID's Living in the Finite Environment program has helped form 15 protected areas in Southern Africa, encompassing nearly 40,000 community members, known as conservancies in Namibia.

-The country of South Africa alone obtains the sixth largest coal reserves on the planet, after China, the US, India, Russia and Australia.
+The country of South Africa alone possesses the sixth largest coal reserves on the planet, after China, the US, India, Russia and Australia.
 Specific renewable resources in South Africa include solar, wind, hydro power, wave energy, and bio-energy.

 As of 2017, Zambia is in a massive power crisis that began in June.
 In Lusaka the eight-hour blackouts cause families to cook on a simple charcoal fire.
 The reason for this is poor rainfall, causing less hydroelectric output.

 Despite recent improvements and the sub-Saharan African off-grid solar industry's rapid expansion over the past ten years, some 600 million people in the region still lack access to power.